ashleybaxter/iamashley/_posts/2016-09-13-tools-i-use.markdown

 ##### Lead In > Contact Made > Quote > Risk Questions

 Since Jack launched I've processed 70+ quotes, all of which are at various stages in the funnel.
 On average it takes 5 days to close a sale.
-I'd be lost without Pipedrive.
+I'd be lost without a means of tracking quotes.

 <strong>Cost: £120 per year</strong>